Courses & Admissions

 Aboriginal Performance at the WA Academy of Performing Arts

-On completion of the course, students will have integrated dance, singing and acting into a performance skill.
-They will have acquired a basic knowledge of Indigenous culture in the context of performance, visual art and writing, and will be more aware of the communication skills necessary to gain employment and function as a professional artist.
+On completion of the course graduates will have acquired a knowledge of Indigenous culture in the context of contemporary performance, and will have integrated acting, dance and singing into practical performance skills.
+The graduate will be responsive to audition requirements, communication skills and processes necessary to gain meaningful employment and function as a professional artist.

 This course is open to anyone of Aboriginal and/or Torres Strait Islander descent, 17 years of age and over.
 Nationwide applications are accepted.
 No acting or performance experience is required.
 However, the course demands thirty hours per week in practical workshop thus a high level of self discipline and maturity is preferred.